 The vertical antenna is a Hygain Hytower AV-18HT with 90 radials, located 25 feet above and 200 feet to the North of the hamshack on a desert plateau, and is fed by 200 feet of Andrew LDF5-50 7/8" hardline.

 Since I have a soft voice, I use a bit of audio processing.
-A Neumann KM-184 mic feeds an M-Audio preamp into a W2IHY i-Box balanced interface then a Ten-tec 715 Speech Processor drives the Flex 3000.
-I use the downward expander to remove room noise, and use a small amount of gain levelling and equalization in the Flex.
+A Neumann KM-184 mic feeds a Focusrite Saffire 24 Pro preamp, which has a parametric equalizer and compressor.
+Output one is into a W2IHY i-Box balanced interface then a Ten-tec 715 Speech Processor drives the Flex 3000.
+I use the Flex downward expander/gate to remove air conditioner noise.
+Output 2 of the Focusrite preamp feeds a Behringer UC202 USB 1.1 interface.
+This input to the computer is used for FreeDV digital voice software.
+The Focusrite firewire interface is used for recording.

 Pictures of Equipment at K7BUC